 To increase Sales productivity, you have to look at new ways of doing things.
 There are a few things to consider.
 You can:

 - Improve the accounts they call on: This is accomplished through segmentation.
 Doing this correctly means your reps are calling on high probability opportunities.
 Time is spent in areas where they can win.
 You eliminate hours spent on low value accounts.
-The workshop can help you evaluate this.
+The Sales Strategy segment of the Revenue Growth Diagnostic tool can help you evaluate this.

 - Improve processes: When was the last time you revisited your sales process?
 Are your reps selling the way your customers want to buy?
 What about prospecting?
 Do you still have people cold calling via phone?
 The countless hours wasted on poorly executed sales calls is a killer.
 Reps using phone prospecting because they are desperate for new appointments, will turn over.
 The workshop will show you what your peers are doing to boost productivity.